 “After all the romance and celestial promises of the initial courtship, love becomes a lifetime of small moments that add up to make something enormous.” from Taking Notes: A Love Story

-In a world of Nicholas Sparks it’s hard to write something original about love.
+In a world with Nicholas Sparks it’s hard to write something original about love.